Jiaozi: Origin and custom

 In China, several folk stories explain the origin of jiaozi and its name.

-Traditionally, jiaozi were thought to be invented during the era of the Eastern Han (AD 25–220) by Zhang Zhongjing who was a great practitioner of traditional Chinese medicine.
+Traditionally, jiaozi were thought to have been invented during the era of the Eastern Han (AD 25–220) by Zhang Zhongjing who was a great practitioner of traditional Chinese medicine.
 Jiaozi were originally referred to as "tender ears" (嬌耳) because they were used to treat frostbitten ears.
 Zhang Zhongjing was on his way home during wintertime when he saw that many common people had frostbitten ears, because they did not have warm clothes and sufficient food.
 He treated these poor people by stewing lamb, black pepper, and some warming medicines in a pot, chopped them, and used them to fill small dough wrappers.
 He boiled these dumplings and gave them with the broth to his patients, until the coming of the Chinese New Year.
 In order to celebrate the New Year as well as recovering from frostbitten ears, people imitated Zhang's recipe to make tender ears.

 In the Western Han dynasty (206 BC – AD 9) jiaozi (餃子) were called jiaozi (角子).
 During the Three Kingdoms period (AD 220–280), the book Guangya by Zhang Yi mentions jiaozi.
 Yan Zhitui during the Northern Qi dynasty (AD 550–577) wrote: "Today the jiaozi, shaped like a crescent moon, is a common food in the world."
 Six Dynasties Turfan tombs contained dumplings.
 Later in the Tang dynasty (AD 618–907), jiaozi become more popular, called Bian Shi (扁食).
 Chinese archaeologists have found a bowl of jiaozi in the Tang dynasty tombs in Turpan.
 7th or 8th century dumplings and wontons were found in Turfan.

 Jiaozi may also be named because they are horn-shaped.
 The Chinese word for "horn" is jiao (角), and jiaozi was originally written with the Chinese character for "horn", but later it was replaced by the specific character 餃, which has the food radical on the left and the phonetic component jiāo (交) on the right.